wp-plugins/fetch-tweets-rotator-template/readme.txt

 2. ***Setting Page***

 == Change log ==

+= 1.0.5 - 02/04/2015 =
+- Removed the `!important` notations from the CSS rules.
+- Fixed a bug that the options of intent button labels and icon did not take effect.
+- Fixed a bug that media elements in retweets were not displayed.
+- Fixed a jQuery dependency and compatibility issue.

 = 1.0.4 - 12/06/2014 =
 - Made it compatible with [Fetch Tweets](https://wordpress.org/support/plugin/fetch-tweets) v2.4.0.